 Workload SRA : Assessment = 45 min.

-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional)
+Service Activity Attendance Day - In Person = 1 Visit - In Person = 1 (optional)

 Caseload New Referral

 Category of Service Recipient Resident

 At the long-term care facility where you work, you attend a team meeting with a resident and his family as part of his annual assessment.
 The meeting takes one hour; you then spend 15 minutes documenting changes to his plan of care.
 How would you record the workload, service activity and caseload status statistics?